fbpx

 14. Support sustainable tourism projects and initiatives

-You can also support organizations that are advocating for climate action and guiding the tourism industry towards a carbon neutral future.
+You can also support organizations advocating for climate action and guiding the tourism industry towards a carbon neutral future.

 At Sustainable Travel International, combatting tourism’s contribution to climate change is one of our top priorities.
 In addition to educating travelers, we work directly with destination leaders, local communities, and tourism businesses to reduce their reliance on fossil fuels and drive systemic change.
 For instance, we are currently implementing a project that aims to make Palau the world’s first carbon neutral tourism destination by localizing food production and channeling tourism dollars into conservation projects.
 We hope to scale this approach to additional destinations to mitigate tourism’s carbon footprint.